ptycho/ptypy/doc/rst/concept.rst

    >>>     pp.data *= np.sqrt(1e8/np.sum(pp.data*pp.data.conj()))

-We quickly test if the propagation works.
+and we quickly check if the propagation works.

 ::